rtagliaviaz/cryptocurrency-discord-bot/README.md

 -  install Heroku CLI

 We are not going to ad a pipeline, so we can skip that part.
-Now for the deployment method i will use [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli)
+Now for the deployment method I will use [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli)

 ![Heroku cli](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/df9woakszfyxgs2dt0ek.png)